Bad colors with Canon 5D Mark II (esp with dark photos)

 Can you help me with identifying the problem?

 I guess it may be the problem with color matrices in src/common/colormatrices.c?

 #2 Updated by Pascal de Bruijn almost 7 years ago

 I just checked the images and I don't immediately see a problem.

 The enhanced color matrix renders reds redder than the standard color matrix, as expected.

 But to compare we really need the same scene shot with both a 40D and a 5DmkII.
 And even then it's not that unusual to see some difference from camera to camera.

-#3 Updated by angryziber - over 6 years ago
+#3 Updated by angryziber - almost 7 years ago

 Actually, I have discovered the root cause: I have been using the Landscape Picture Style, which boosts some colors in the embedded jpeg, making it very different from what darktable produces.

 Still, I have spent some time comparing the results of Canon's DPP with darktable and I see some discrepancies in rendering of yellows and blues: even beige becomes too yellow, while blues go more to the cyan side at some brightnesses.
 This is something that DPP doesn't do, and rawstudio was able to render yellows and blues more correctly as well with it's 5D mark II dcp profile.